 The Seaver Research Council is an entity supporting the scholarly and research interests of Seaver's faculty.
 The membership of the SRC includes one faculty member from each division.
 Funds for this Council will be derived in part from indirect costs generated from externally funded grant proposals and from funds designated for the Council from within the University.
 Faculty are encouraged to apply for a Seaver Research Council Grant to request financial support related to scholarly activities including travel expenses, costs related to publications and stipends for undergraduate research students.

 Proposals that describe projects that are collaborative/interdisciplinary in nature are encouraged.
 Tenure or tenure-track faculty are encouraged to use the Council support as "seed" money where supported work could potentially provide the framework for a grant proposal to an external agency.
 Seaver Research Council Grants typically range from $1,000 to $4,500.

 Detailed application guidelines, including a suggested application format, can be found here.
 The deadline for submitting proposals is January 25, 2019.
-Proposals should be submitted via email to Katy Carr in the Office of the Vice Provost for Research and Strategic Initiatives.
+Proposals should be submitted via email to Jennifer Bases in the Office of Research and Sponsored Programs.
 Decisions on awards will be made and notification letters sent by April.
 Funded projects will be expected to complete the Internal Research Report Form by August 15, 2023.
 Note: Faculty are limited to one submission each fiscal year.
 If you have questions or concerns, please contact Sevana Hanneyan in the Office of Research, Grants, and Foundation Relations.